Filters

 Immerse yourself in an evening of celestial wonder, science and philosophy as award-winning writer and Yuin, Bunurong and Tasmanian man Bruce Pascoe and astrophysicist Ray Norris discuss their jointly authored new book, Big Sky: When the Emu Left the Earth.

-This event is sold out but tickets are still available for Ray Norris and Bruce Pascoe: Big Sky at The Capitol.
+This event is sold out but tickets are still available for Ray Norris and Bruce Pascoe: Big Sky at The Athenaeum.

 8 May